jpoots/Tideman/README.md

 Descriptions of the functions completed as part of the project have been obtained from the project website.
 Further details of the project can be found at https://cdn.cs50.net/2021/fall/psets/3/tideman.zip.

+### Usage

+./tideman Alice Bob Charlie

+Where Alice, Bob and Charlie are the names of the candidates.
+Up to 9 candidates can be used.
+The user will then be prompted to input the number of voters and their voting preferences.
+The program will return the winner.

+### Functions

 #### vote
 This function takes arguments rank, name, and ranks.
 If name is a match for the name of a valid candidate, then it will update the ranks array to indicate that the voter has the candidate as their rank preference (where 0 is the first preference, 1 is the second preference, etc.)